This story was updated on Jan. 29, 2018.

 “I realized my interest in medicine when my grandmother had a brain aneurysm and passed away,” says Ms. Park.
 “She was a huge figure in my life.
 I decided then that I wanted to be someone who is a caretaker when it matters most.
 That’s what a doctor does.”

-To train for the Olympics, Ms. Park is taking a leave of absence from medical school.
-She studies in between training and keeping in touch with family and friends, and when she returns to campus in May 2017, she’ll resume her major clinical year with four back-to-back rotations at NewYork-Presbyterian Hospital.
-Upon completing her rotations, she will rejoin the team for more training in South Korea.
+To train for the Olympics, Ms. Park took a leave of absence from medical school.
+She studies in between training and keeping in touch with family and friends.
+For example, she returned to campus in May 2017 to resume her major clinical year with four back-to-back rotations at NewYork-Presbyterian Hospital.
+Upon completing her rotations, she rejoined the team for more training in South Korea.